pheobeayo/pheobeayo/README.md

 ---

 <div align="center">
-<sub>⚡ When I'm not shipping DApps or contributing to open source, I'm teaching the next generation of Web3 builders.</sub>
+<sub>⚡ When I am not shipping DApps or contributing to open source, I'm teaching the next generation of Web3 builders.</sub>
 </div>